-Shopify is the third-largest online services company in the world (Statista)
+Shopify is the 10th-largest online services company in the world (Statista)

-It’s unlikely Shopify will ever surpass the top two service companies (Amazon and Alibaba), but they rank well ahead of other big names like Uber, Airbnb, and Doordash.
+It’s unlikely Shopify will ever surpass the top two service companies (Amazon and Alibaba), but they rank well ahead of other big names like Doordash and eBay.

 Shopify is a robust organization, with teams ranging from legal and HR to data engineering and UX design.
 Shopify’s employees enjoy a “Digital by Design” company philosophy.
 They can work remotely and live abroad for up to 90 days.